mitch344/IT-Tutorials/SambaGuide.md

 # Samba Server Setup Guide

-This guide provides step-by-step instructions for setting up a Samba server on Ubuntu.
+This guide provides step-by-step instructions for setting up a Samba server on Debian based Linux.

 ## Steps to Setup Samba